Atari: Chesnais era (2013–2021)

+Rosen era (2021–present)

+In late 2021, Wade Rosen became the new CEO of Atari.
+Unlike his predecessor, Rosen's strategy for Atari is a re-focus on retro gaming and Atari's classic franchises.

-On 18 April 2022, Atari announced the termination of all license agreements with ICICB Group and its subsidiaries (“ICICB”).
-The license agreements between Atari and ICICB, including the Atari Chain Limited license (the “Joint Venture”) and the related licenses including hotel and casino licenses, have been terminated effective 18 April 2022.
+On 18 April 2022, Atari announced the termination of all license agreements with ICICB Group and its subsidiaries ("ICICB").
+The license agreements between Atari and ICICB, including the Atari Chain Limited license (the "Joint Venture") and the related licenses including hotel and casino licenses, have been terminated effective 18 April 2022.
 ICICB is not authorized to represent Atari or its brands in any manner.

+In March 2024, Atari announced that it will work with coin-op manufacturer Alan-1 to bring Atari Recharged titles on arcades.
+This would mark the return of the Atari brand in the arcade space after 25 years, when San Francisco Rush 2049 was released.